stonepros/stone/doc/rbd/qemu-rbd.rst

  QEMU and Block Devices
 ========================

-.. index:: Ceph Block Device; QEMU KVM
+.. index:: Stone Block Device; QEMU KVM

-The most frequent Ceph Block Device use case involves providing block device images to virtual machines.
+The most frequent Stone Block Device use case involves providing block device images to virtual machines.
 For example, a user may create  a "golden" image with an OS and any relevant software in an ideal configuration.
 Then the user takes a snapshot of the image.
 Finally the user clones the snapshot (potentially many times).
 See `Snapshots`_ for details.
-The ability to make copy-on-write clones of a snapshot means that Ceph can provision block device images to virtual machines quickly, because the client doesn't have to download the entire image each time it spins up a new virtual machine.
+The ability to make copy-on-write clones of a snapshot means that Stone can provision block device images to virtual machines quickly, because the client doesn't have to download the entire image each time it spins up a new virtual machine.